-Goal Three: By June 30, 2020, 8096% of students with disabilities in 31 target school districts will-meet required protocols for effective have active consideration of assistive technology (AT) during in the student's annual individualized education program (IEP) team meeting.
-Protocols The framework to measure active consideration will be based upon the "Special factors" requirement as described in Individuals with Disabilities Education Act (IDEA) of 2004.
+Goal Three: By June 30, 2020, 96% of students with disabilities in 31 target school districts will have active consideration of assistive technology (AT) during the student's annual individualized education program (IEP) team meeting.
+The framework to measure active consideration will be based upon the "Special factors" requirement as described in Individuals with Disabilities Education Act (IDEA) of 2004.